Detail of GLO plats t34nr03e & t34nr04e (1872)

 The Early Government Land Survey in the Puget Sound Area

 The General Land Office (GLO) mapped the Puget Lowland between about 1850 and 1890 as part of their cadastral survey of the United States and its territories for the Public Land Survey System that began soon after the Revolutionary War.
-Because the survey in the Puget Sound area was prior to, or in the earliest stages of, Euro-American settlement, the plat maps and field notes are a unique resource for characterizing the historical environment.
+Because the survey in the Puget Sound area was prior to, or in the earliest stages of, Euro-American settlement, the plat maps and field notes capture conditions prior to widespread land use change.

 References